yasir2000/openwrt-oldwiki-md/BuildingPackagesHowTo.rst

 === Sample Makefile for C/C++ software shipped with a Makefile containing references to gcc or $(CC) === If you Makefile contains harcoded "gcc" commands, then you will have to patch the makefile and replace gcc with $(CC) in order to define at "make time" the cross-compiler to use.

-/!\ '''Note this Makefile is provided as an example only; it will not compile
+/!\ '''Note this Makefile is provided as an example only; it will not compile'''
 {{{
 include $(TOPDIR)/rules.mk